 • Group kayaking and canoeing trips

-• Educational events focusing on the ecology and history of the Merrimack River and
+• Educational events focusing on the ecology and history of the Merrimack River and its many communities

 • Hikes and walks in local green spaces